razisamuely/MoonActive/README.md

 ### Final results

 **Recommendation vector**
-Can found under `data/optimal_treatment.json`
+The optimal treatment can be found in the file named `data/optimal_treatment.json`

 **Values assignment distribution**
-70% out of data (140k sampels) our model is agnostic to the treatment value, so in these cases we will prefer to assign 10.
+In 70% of the data (140k samples), our model is agnostic to the treatment value, and in these cases, we will prefer to assign a treatment value of 10.

-Over the left 30%, our model is significantly tend to assign 2 (29% out of the data) and not 10.
+In the remaining 30% of the data, our model significantly tends to assign a treatment value of 2 (29% of the data) rather than 10.

 ### Top 3 features

+### Assignment Structure:
+1. Using train only without verifying on test
+   1. Here interested in focus on the flow of how to choose the best treatment.
+   2. The assumption is that our main model and loss is optimal (Which is something which should be tested in further research)
+   3. given that, we will use all of our training data for the treatment assignment and not split it up for evaluation.

+2. Constructing sklearn pipeline wth the following steps :
+   1. Data standardization
+   2. Defining params for turning on XGBregressor
+   3. Cross validating XBRregressor with 5 folds and rme loss

+3. Evaluating the model decisions -> 2 and 10 assignment ratios

+4. Creating treatment assignment vector on the test set for further investigation